 No matter how safe you are as a pedestrian, there’s always a chance that a driver could break the rules of the road and end up hitting you.
-Negligent drivers are so dangerous because they’re not only putting their passengers and other drivers at risk, they’re also endangering people with less protection from the force of their vehicle, like pedestrians.
+Negligent drivers are so dangerous because they’re not only putting their passengers and other drivers at risk, but they’re also endangering people with less protection from the force of their vehicle, like pedestrians.

-Common Injuries from Pedestrian Accidents
+What Are Some Common Injuries from Pedestrian Accidents?

-As stated above, pedestrian accidents are more dangerous for the person walking, not the driver of the car.
+As stated above, pedestrian accidents are very dangerous for the person walking, not the driver of the car.
 In 2018, there were nearly 6,300 pedestrians killed in traffic accidents, according to the National Highway Traffic Safety Administration (NHTSA).
-This was a 3% increase in deaths over the previous year, which is unsettling to think about, seeing as how we’re all pedestrians at some time in our lives.
+This was a 3% increase in pedestrian deaths over the previous year, which is unsettling to think about, seeing as how we’re all pedestrians at some time in our lives.

 - Bruises and lacerations